Quantum computational chemistry: Error mitigation for chemistry

 \subsection{Quantum subspace expansion}

-The quantum subspace expansion~\cite{PhysRevA.95.042308} described in Sec.~\ref{Sec:excited} can mitigate errors in the VQE, in addition to calculating the excited energy eigenstates.
-This method can suppress stochastic errors such as depolarising and dephasing errors.
-Suppose that after the VQE, an approximate ground state $\ket{\tilde{E}_0}$ has been discovered.
-Such a state may deviate from the true ground state $\ket{E_0}$ due to errors in the whole process.
-For example, when $\ket{\tilde{E}_0} = X_1\ket{E_0}$, we can simply apply an $X_1$ gate to recover the correct ground state.
+The quantum subspace expansion (QSE)~\cite{PhysRevA.95.042308} described in Sec.~\ref{Subsubsec:SubspaceExpansionExcited} can mitigate errors in the VQE, in addition to calculating the excited energy eigenstates.
+This method is most effective at correcting systematic errors, but can also suppress some stochastic errors.
+Suppose that we use the VQE to find an approximate ground state $\ket{\tilde{E}_0}$.
+Noise may cause this state to deviate from the true ground state $\ket{E_0}$.
+For example, if $\ket{\tilde{E}_0} = X_1\ket{E_0}$, we can simply apply an $X_1$ gate to recover the correct ground state.

 However, as we do not know which errors have occurred, we can instead consider an expansion in the subspace $\{\ket{P_i \tilde{E}_0}\}$, where $P_i$ are matrices belonging to the Pauli group.
 Then, one can measure the matrix representation of the Hamiltonian in the subspace,